aplteam/Tatin/docs/PublishingPackages.md

 *={api-key}
 ```

-In the first case somebody who provides that API key may publish packages only for the group <group1>.
+In the first case, somebody who provides that API key may publish packages only for the group <group1>.

-In the second case it's a kind of master password: it allows the creation of packages with _any_ group name.
+In the second case, it's a kind of master password: it allows the creation of packages with _any_ group name.

 The two scenarios can be mixed: